 - 1. The provisions of this Subsection are minimum required standards and should not be considered adequate for every circumstance. - 2.
-Provisions relevant to the operational measures required to maintain stability are contained in Part E Operations.
+Provisions relevant to the operational measures required to maintain stability are contained in Marine Order 504 (Certificates of operation and operation requirements national law) 2018.